vitaly-rudenko/mind-sweep/server/docs/handle-mirror-note-created.md

-# Handle new Note in a Mirror Bucket
+# Handle Note created in a Mirror Bucket

 ## Diagram